Hobajt/strategy2d/README.md

 Expects to be launched from the project root (in order to properly locate the resources).

-Game starts in 640x480 resolution, but can be made fullscreen when launched with ```--fullscreen``` argument
+Game starts in 640x480 resolution, but can be made fullscreen when launched with ```--fullscreen``` argument.

 ## Notes
 - This project was intended as a learning/hobby project of mine and, as such, is not a 1:1 copy of the original game
 - I did however try to at least keep it holistically similar to the original game
 - Things that are different:
-    - Limited number of campaign & custom maps (only 2 of each to be precise)
+    - Limited number of campaign & custom maps (only 2 of each)
     - Timings are off or are sped up (building construction, attack speeds, etc.)
     - Pathfinding works differently
-    - There's no AI
+    - There's no AI (apart from unit responses - no faction controlling AI)
     - Sprite sizes are off for some units (footman smaller than peasant for example)
     - Various bugs that I didn't find, but that are no doubt present in my version
 - Apart from the game itself, there's also an **editor**, which can be used to generate game maps